JohnEarnest/Octo/Chip8 Programming.md

 		again
 		loop again

 What if instead of picking tiles randomly we had static data defining a level?
 There are many ways we might store the level data with varying degrees of compactness.
 For simplicity and ease of editing, let's represent each tile in the map with a byte, 0-3.
 Data will be stored a row at a time to correspond to the way we draw the level.
-I've rearranged our registers a bit because we need low registers free to be able to use 'load'.
+I've rearranged our registers a bit because we need low registers free to be able to use `load`.

 	: map
 		1 1 1 1 1 2 2 2